1 cucumber, sliced

 As a native I considered several parks and indoor/outdoor locations.
 A beautiful oak shaded round gazebo surrounded by historic buildings.
 Across the street a 650 year old church neatly kept behind a white picket fence.
 Whatever your dream location, I know how quickly the sunshine turns liquid here, so mine had both indoor and out.

-As we celebrate 14years this Tuesday, so even though it’s not always rosy, we’ve made it this far.
-We must be doing something right if we’re still happily together and happy 14years later.
+As we celebrate 16 years this Friday, so even though it’s not always rosy, we’ve made it this far.
+We must be doing something right if we’re still happily together and happy 16 years later.
 I would say our stubbornness, patience, and positive vision has served us both well over the years.

 As I look back almost all our squabbles, they have stemmed from miscommunication.
 He speaks apples, I speak oranges our stubbornness keeps us going until we figure out where the issue is.
 Our patience with each other runs from infinite, to really short, yet here we are.
 20 years ago I would have said some very different qualities make for a good, lasting, happy marriage.

-The last five years humor, patience, fortitude, and hopefully Grace have seen us through.
+The last six years humor, patience, fortitude, and hopefully Grace have seen us through.

 Do you cook up something special, or let him treat you to a favorite?
 I save new recipes for occasions other than this.
 I’ve done this before so no anxiety during cooking.
 I try to surprise him.
 I’ve tried several themes over the years for these special evenings.
 Do your hair, makeup, fragrance, and decorate and or dress according to your theme.
 We’ve traveled for candlelit dinners in France, picnics on the beach, or English countryside.
 My goal is to make it memrable.
 A rustic country picnic with the family, might be right, or a sultry night with Spanish flair.
 Lower the lights, move furniture, get creative, choose a soft music to reflect your locale and theme.
 Without leaving our home.